Table of Contents

 method=auto

-The connection name must always be “custom” as this name is used internally by the player.
+The connection name must always be “custom” as the player uses this name internally.

 You can find more about the available configuration options for the connection profile in the following URLs: